bdarcus/courses-intro-human-geography/glossary.md

 :    Simply put, geographical change in residence.

 Pull Factor
-:    Positive haracteristics of a place that prompt migrants to consider it as
+:    Positive characteristics of a place that prompt migrants to consider it as
      their destination.

 Push Factor